Tatá Werneck

-Talita Werneck Arguelhes (/pt/; /de/; born August 11, 1983), better known as Tatá Werneck, is a Brazilian presenter, actress, comedian, musician, voice actress, screenwriter and reporter.
+Talita "Tatá" Werneck Arguelhes (/pt-BR/, /de/; born August 11, 1983) is a Brazilian presenter, actress, comedian, musician, voice actress, screenwriter and reporter.
 She began her acting studies at just nine years old and, at eleven, she performed in her first theater show.
 Her debut on a televised program occurred in 2008, when she joined the cast of Dilemas de Irene.
 Two years later, she joined the Quinta Categoria team at MTV Brasil, having participated in several other programs on the network between 2010 and 2012.

 Tatá only rose to fame in 2013, after passing the acting test, and obtaining the role of a comical piriguete who wanted to marry a rich man, in the soap opera Amor à Vida, broadcast on TV Globo.
 Her performance was hugely successful and made her the revelation of the year almost unanimously in the press.
 Such was the success that the artist was nominated for the American Shorty Awards and won several other national awards.
 Since then, the comedian has starred in programs on the Multishow channel, including the hit Vai Que Cola and the comedy Tudo pela Audiência, featuring it with comedian Fábio Porchat, as well as the soap opera I Love Paraisópolis, starring opposite Bruna Marquezine, again in the Globe.
 In 2016, Tatá performed successfully in Haja Coração - her third role in a serial in three years and, in February 2017, she debuted in theaters as the protagonist of TOC: Transtornada Obsessiva Compulsiva - her first film as a leading actress.
 With the premiere of Lady Night in April, Werneck became the first woman to host a late night talk show on a pay channel on Brazilian television.
 In 2018, she played the fun Lucrécia in Deus Salve o Rei, a seven o'clock soap opera on Globo.

 In terms of acting, Tatá stands out for her skillful improvisation, and in May 2016, she was considered by journalist Nathália Carapeços, from the newspaper Zero Hora, "one of the main names in humor in the country".
 In 2010, the actress was elected the funniest comedian in the country by readers of the website Universo Online.
 In 2013, she received the nickname "Queen of Improviso" from the iG portal and, in 2014, she won the title of "Breakthrough Actress" in a poll carried out by Folha de S.Paulo with TV Globo viewers.
 Furthermore, she was named "Woman of the Year" by the Brazilian edition of the men's magazine GQ and became the first comedian to star in an advertisement for the cosmetics company L'Oréal.
 In May 2016, Capricho magazine named her "Queen of Comedy".